shivaani2828/StockFlow-Retail-Inventory-Management-Platform/README.md

 designed based on the real-life scenario with Angular Material based user interface and it uses MSSQL as the data [Back-End]

-Anyone can use this code for their own purpose.

 ## ScreenShots
   <p align="center">